 (Click here to read all the 88 pages of the EU GDPR legislative act from 2016.)

 Say hello to my little friend – GDPR

-When Akin Gump Strass Hauer & Feld published their Top 10 Topics for Directors in 2018 the GDPR and cyber security was a widely discussed subjects.
-They listed the best practices to go forward, and put strong emphasis on engaged senior management and employee training as well as detailed instructions and guidelines on how to handle loss of senitive information.
-Something many companies already have high focus on.
+When Akin Gump Strass Hauer & Feld published their Top 10 Topics for Directors in 2018 the GDPR and cybersecurity were widely discussed subjects.
+They listed the best practices to go forward and put a strong emphasis on engaged senior management and employee training as well as detailed instructions and guidelines on how to handle the loss of sensitive information.
+Something many companies already focus on strongly.

 Considering that your business has already prepared for the transition, here are 3 further steps to welcome and become friends with GDPR.

 To adapt to the GDPR, one should not only follow the rules.
 Data privacy and cyber security should not be a priority – it should be a mindset; and actions must be taken starting from the bottom of a company, finishing at the executives and the board members.
 Teaching employees how to handle personal data and how to regard privacy is now key in corporate governance.